-Herbal Vinegars Herbal vinegars are a great way to preserve herbs, use in cooking, and make great gifts Herbal vinegars are easy to make and have a multitude of uses Some herbal vinegars have been used to help with prevention from illness Supplies for herbal vinegars Apple Cider, red wine, white wine, rice, coconut, balsamic – do not use distilled (white) vinegar unless this vinegar is just for cleaning Fresh or dried herbs Clean food safe bottle with lid for steeping Clean food safe bottle with lid and/or spout for gifting/using. – use darker colored bottles for vinegars which may not have an attractive color (sage looks yellowish).
+Herbal Vinegars If you saw my segment on Fox13 The Place you might like more information about making herbal vinegars.
+If you missed it you can see it here.
+Herbal vinegars are a great way to preserve herbs, use in cooking, and make great gifts Herbal vinegars are easy to make and have a multitude of uses Some herbal vinegars have been used to help with prevention from illness Supplies for herbal vinegars Apple Cider, red wine, white wine, rice, coconut, balsamic – do not use distilled (white) vinegar unless this vinegar is just for cleaning Fresh or dried herbs Clean food safe bottle with lid for steeping Clean food safe bottle with lid and/or spout for gifting/using. – use darker colored bottles for vinegars which may not have an attractive color (sage looks yellowish).
 Recycle vinegar or other bottles or purchase bottles.
 Hint: Vegetable oil and/or alcohol and/or vinegar can help with removing label residue after a good soak in water.
 Fine strainer Lint free cheesecloth or coffee filters for straining smaller pieces Recycled ribbon or raffia for gift tag if for a gift Ornament or other small gift (optional) Consider enclosing a list of possible uses with the vinegar Apple cider vinegar works better with stronger flavored herbs such as sage and oregano.
 Sage and oregano can be used with any of the other vinegars also.
 Fill clean jar about half full of herbs.
 For lavender fill ¼ of the jar or less If using a variety of herbs place heavier herbs on top (sliced ginger for example) to hold down the lighter weight herbs Pour vinegar over herbs Be sure all herbs are submerged in the vinegar Put on the lid Place in a cool, dark spot for a minimum of one week.
-Smell or taste after one week or just leave it for longer.
-If you desire a stronger scent or taste let steep for longer.
-More herbs and/or longer steeping will create
+Smell or taste after

 Insecticidal soap can be used for killing various insects on contact.
 Remember it may kill all insects so do not spray when bees are around or where you may hit other desirable insects.
 Insecticidal soap is said to not harm most beneficial insects but I would avoid spraying them just in case.
 I use insecticidal soap mostly for aphids.
 Before I spray I check for small black and red crocodile creatures.
 These are the larvae of lady bugs.
 If I see them or the adult lady bugs I will not spray at all or be very careful to spray parts of the plant where I do not see them.
 Insecticidal soap can also be used indoors on houseplants.
 It may help control aphids, mealy bugs (look like small bits of cotton on your plants), white flies, and spider mites.
 If you have tiny black gnats flying around you have fungus gnats which are due to over watering.
 Cut back on watering to kill them off.
 Be sure to spray under leaves and on branches and twigs.
 If I have a pest problem I will spray the entire plant unless I have lady bugs or their larvae as mentioned above.
 I also have used insecticidal soap to control lawn insects.
 Mix up a large amount in a 5 gallon bucket and pour on the lawn in the spots where you have grubs, sod webworm, or other lawn insect pests.
 Learn how to tell if you have a lawn insect pest (under insects and fungus) Do not use insecticidal soap (or any pesticide) when temperatures are above 85 F or in full sun.
 You may want to rinse plants off with water within a few hours of spraying insecticidal soap to avoid any chance of plant sensitivity and to remove any insect